ethanolivertroy/killercoda-scenarios/linkerd-fedramp-compliance/step1/text.md

 # Wait for Linkerd to be ready
 kubectl wait --for=condition=ready pod --all -n linkerd --timeout=300s

+# Install the Linkerd Viz extension for observability
+linkerd viz install | kubectl apply -f -

+# Wait for the Viz components to be ready
+kubectl wait --for=condition=ready pod --all -n linkerd-viz --timeout=300s
 ```{{exec}}

 ## Task 4: Verify Installation Security